kevL/yata/ReadMe.txt

 path SpellTarget.2da       to the entry on the menu; selecting the item a second
                            time would clear the info.
-These are used by Spells.2da - note that Info for Spells.2da can also make use of data that's groped from Spells.2da, Feat.2da, and Classes.2da above.
+These are used by Spells.2da - note that Info for Spells.2da can also make use of data that's groped from Feat.2da, Spells.2da, and Classes.2da above.
 --
 path MasterFeats.2da     : this item opens a file browser dialog.
 Use it to path
-                           path to a specific 2da-file.
+                           to a specific 2da-file.
 A check will appear next to the entry on the menu; selecting the item a second time would clear the info.
-This is used by Feat.2da - note that Info for Feat.2da can also make use of data that's groped from Spells.2da and Feat.2da above.
+This is used by Feat.2da - note that Info for Feat.2da can also make use of data that's groped from Feat.2da, Skills.2da, Spells.2da
+                           and Categories.2da above.

 (b) Using "pathall=" entries in Settings.Cfg